mutong184/Doctopus/README.md

 If an attribute cannot be found, set its value to "".
 ```

-These prompts are available in the GitHub repository under the `Utils/prompt.py` file for further details (Section ~\ref{exp:setting}).
+These prompts are available in the GitHub repository under the `Utils/prompt.py` file for further details.

 ##  Result
 Our experimental results are as follows: